Getting Professional Photos Taken

 The first few shots were just lighting tests and didn’t involve me smiling, so I put on my lipstick and tried sitting at various angles to find the best one.
 It turns out that sitting fowards slightly to the left is my best angle.
 And I discovered that my right eye is slightly smaller than my left – we all have one eye smaller than the other apparently.

 When we got to the smiling portion of the session I told Richard ‘I need you to make me laugh’.
 Otherwise I kind of grimace or ‘stress smile’ which isn’t the best look on me.

 ‘Tits and Teeth’ was very much our motto during this photoshoot – yes, it’s inappropriate but it did make me laugh!
 There was a lot of banter back and forth, stupid stories and weird experiences where Richard would be talking about crappy COVID times only to tell me ‘SMILE!’ immediately afterwards.

-With three outfits changes, various earring swaps and a consistent touching up of lipstick.
+With three outfit changes, various earring swaps and a consistent touching up of lipstick.
 I had over 250 photos to choose from.
 Richard was great and sent them to me immediately, and I chose my favourite 10.
 He edited them – mostly cutting out any unnecessary background and making sure the spot on my chin disappeared.

 The results… 10 very useable professional photos for a variety of projects.
-There is the smiley ‘happy-go-lucky’ profile pic, the office-work shots.
+There is the smiley ‘happy-go-lucky’ profile pic, and the office-work shots.
 And even, the slightly enigmatic ‘I’m very intelligent’ (HA!) photo – I’ve always dreamed of owning one of these photos.